kashyaparka/kashyaparka/README.md

 ### Hi there 👋, Arkadeep Kashyap here

-I’m Arkadeep Kashyap , I'm a Electrical Engineering Undergrad at NIT Silchar.
-I am a passionate for web development,programming and cross platform Desktop Applications and have developed many website.I have also worked as a part time freelancer.
+This is Arkadeep Kashyap , I'm a Electrical Engineering Undergrad at NIT Silchar.
+I am passionate for Website development, programming and cross platform Desktop Applications and have developed many website.I have also worked as a part time freelancer.
 <!--![Full Stack Web Developer](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)-->

 #### Full Stack Web Developer